-Sometimes illness or injury happen suddenly and people don’t get the opportunity to talk to a doctor and decide about treatment for themselves.
-If they haven’t appointed a health care proxy, or a decision maker, prior to falling ill, the Family Health Care Decisions Act gives the authority to a “surrogate.”
+Sometimes illness or injury happens suddenly and people don’t get the opportunity to talk to a doctor and decide about treatment for themselves.
+If they haven’t appointed a health care proxy, or a decision-maker, prior to falling ill, the Family Health Care Decisions Act gives the authority to a “surrogate.”
 The surrogate is usually a family member or close friend who takes on the responsibility of making health care decisions, most times without fully knowing what those wishes are.
 This is why you want to have these discussions with your loved ones as early as possible.

 Many types of Advance Directive documents exist: